 When Wintour questions the current trend of calling out sexual harassment, Streep exclaims that it's "absolutely thrilling."

 "This is a door that will not be closed — we've got our foot in there now," she says.
 "And it will be very difficult for people to conduct themselves the way they have in the past.
 'Oh, that's just locker room talk.
 Oh, that's just the way men are.'
 No, it's not.
-We're civilized people and we learn from our mistakes."
+We're civilised people and we learn from our mistakes."

 Streep has been vocal about Weinstein, whom she once called "God," since the story first broke.